🍷

 Key Facts

-• Bernard Portet was raised at Château Lafite-Rothschild, where his father served as technical director
+• Bernard Portet was raised at Château Lafite-Rothschild, where his father served as technical director; he served as Clos Du Val's founding winemaker for roughly 37 years before retiring from the role at the end of 2009

-• House style emphasizes lower-alcohol, structurally restrained Bordeaux-influenced Cabernet
+• House style emphasizes lower-alcohol, structurally restrained, Bordeaux-influenced Cabernet Sauvignon, established by Portet and continued under successor winemaking teams

-• Estate sits in what became the Stags Leap District AVA (1989)
+• Estate sits on Silverado Trail in what would become the Stags Leap District AVA (designated 1989), with the Hirondelle Vineyard surrounding the original winery

 Thanks for reading.
 No ads on the app.Open the Wine with Seth App →

-• Approximately 350 acres total across Stags Leap District and Carneros
+• Approximately 350 acres farmed across Stags Leap District (Cabernet, Bordeaux varieties) and Carneros (Pinot Noir, Chardonnay)

-• Hirondelle Vineyard adjacent to the winery is the estate's signature Stags Leap parcel
+• Hirondelle Vineyard surrounds the original winery on Silverado Trail; the signature Stags Leap District parcel for Cabernet

 WINE WITH SETH APP